Robert Berdella

-Describing his murders as being "some of my darkest fantasies becoming my reality", Berdella pleaded guilty and was sentenced to life imprisonment without the possibility of parole for the first-degree murder of one of his victims, Larry Pearson, in August 1988, and would later plead guilty to one further charge of first-degree murder, and four charges of second-degree murder in December 1988.
+Describing his murders as being "some of my darkest fantasies becoming my reality", Berdella pleaded guilty and was sentenced to life imprisonment without the possibility of parole for the first-degree murder of one of his victims, Larry Pearson, in August 1988; he would later plead guilty to one further charge of first-degree murder and four charges of second-degree murder in December 1988.
 He died of a heart attack while incarcerated at the Missouri State Penitentiary in October 1992.

-Berdella became known as the Kansas City Butcher due to his practice of extensively dissecting his victims' bodies, which he would then dispose of in garbage bags, and The Collector due to both the movie which he stated was the basis of the fantasies behind the modus operandi of his crimes, and much of the evidence subsequently uncovered by investigators.
+Berdella became known as the Kansas City Butcher due to his practice of extensively dissecting his victims' bodies, which he would then dispose of in garbage bags, and The Collector due to the movie which he stated was the basis of the fantasies behind the modus operandi of his crimes.

 Early life

 Robert Berdella was born on January 31, 1949, in Cuyahoga Falls, Ohio, the first of two sons born to Robert Andrew Berdella Sr., a die setter for the Ford Motor Company, and Mary Louise (née Huffman) Berdella.
-Berdella's father was a devout Roman Catholic of Italian descent.
+Berdella's father was a devout Roman Catholic of Italian descent, while his mother was of German and British descent.
 The family regularly attended Mass, and both sons regularly attended religious education courses.

-As a child Berdella was intelligent, but a loner who rarely played outside his home and seldom had friends visit to socialize.
-He had a speech impediment and wore thick glasses from the age of five because he was severely nearsighted.
-He was also diagnosed with high blood pressure for which he took several medications.
-Berdella was largely unathletic, whereas his younger brother, Danielseven years his juniordisplayed an aptitude for various sports from an early age.
-As Berdella's father valued sports and physical education, he viewed his older son's lack of interest in sports as a sign of failure, and often compared him unfavorably with his younger brother.
-Occasionally, Berdella's father physically and emotionally abused his children, and beat them with a leather strap.
+As a child, Berdella was intelligent but a loner who rarely played outside his home and seldom had friends visit to socialize.
+He had a speech impediment and wore thick glasses from the age of five because he was severely nearsighted; he was also diagnosed with high blood pressure, for which he took several medications.
+Berdella was largely unathletic, whereas his younger brother, Daniel, seven years his junior, displayed an aptitude for sports from an early age.
+Berdella's father valued sports and physical education and viewed his older son's lack of interest in sports as a sign of failure, often comparing him unfavorably with his younger brother.
+Occasionally, Berdella's father physically and emotionally abused his children, such as by beating them with a leather strap.

-Berdella performed well academically, though teachers often found him difficult to teach, in part due both to his aloofness, and his being the recipient of bullying by other students.
-Because of this he seldom socialized with his peers.
+Berdella performed well academically, though teachers often found him difficult to teach, partly due to his aloofness and his being the recipient of bullying by other students.
+Because of this, he seldom socialized with his peers.

-When Berdella reached puberty he discovered that he was homosexual; initially, he kept this fact a closely guarded secret, and he did not become open about his sexuality for several years.
-Nonetheless, in his early teens he briefly had a girlfriend.
+When Berdella reached puberty, he discovered that he was homosexual; initially, he kept this fact a closely guarded secret, and he did not become open about his sexuality for several years.
+Nonetheless, in his early teens, he briefly had a girlfriend.